 Actively monitoring and responding to reviews can help you promptly address situations like the ones described above, but what if the circumstances that prompted the review had never existed in the first place?
 Each customer’s feedback would likely have been very different.

 Avoiding even one negative review can help your business, because it takes 40 positive reviews to counter the effects of a negative review.
-That makes sense since nearly 60 percent of car shoppers look at reviews to select a dealership for purchasing or servicing a vehicle.
+That makes sense since more than half of car shoppers look at reviews to select a dealership for purchasing or servicing a vehicle.
 If they see multiple negative reviews, you’re likely to lose their business in addition to the original reviewer’s.

 How do you improve your key control to avoid negative reviews?